-The U.S. Bureau of Labor Statistics reported in 2014, construction workers had an occupational injury rate of 12.9 per 100,000 full-time workers.
-That was No. 3, behind farming/fishing forestry workers, who had an injury rate of 24.8, and transportation and material moving occupations, which had a rate of 15.2.
+The U.S. Bureau of Labor Statistics reports construction workers have an occupational injury rate of 12.9 per 100,000 full-time workers.
+That ranks No. 3, behind farming/fishing forestry workers, who have an injury rate of 24.8, and transportation and material moving occupations, which has a rate of 15.2.

 Nationally, the Occupational Safety & Health Administration has identified the “Construction Fatal Four,” which are the top causes of construction deaths annually.
 These are:

 Addressing these hazards could save 470 lives and tens of thousands of injuries every year.